From Royal Lodge to Wood Farm: Inside the Homes of Andrew Mountbatten-Windsor

 2. Royal Lodge

 The most famous of Andrew's homes, what is now known as Royal Lodge, began in far humbler circumstances.
-Raised in the mid-17th century as a simple farmhouse, the building has been repeatedly reworked, each generation leaving its mark as it evolved into a substantial country residence within Windsor Great Park.
+Raised in the mid-17th century as a simple farmhouse, the building has undergone repeated alterations, with each generation leaving its mark as it evolved into a substantial country residence within Windsor Great Park.

 Design expertise in your inbox – from inspiring decorating ideas and beautiful celebrity homes to practical gardening advice and shopping round-ups.